Mephistopheles: Devil, damnation, and Hell

 Though Mephistopheles can be interpreted as vile through his actions, he profoundly warns Faustus of God’s wrath if he does not repent.
 Osman Durrani describes the character as “simultaneously, an example of gross depravity and a morally aware theologian.”

 Dorothy L. Sayers' play, The Devil to Pay, published in 1939, portrays Mephistopheles as a familiar of the devil as well.
 Sayers created Mephistopheles to seem mischievous and daunting, while doing the devil's bidding.
 In this play, it appears as if Mephistopheles' actions were done willingly.
 Mephistopheles did not necessarily warn Dr. Faustus; rather, he persuaded him to believe that he was to be his servant instead.
 Once Dr. Faustus was gone, Mephistopheles called into the Hell-Mouth, "Lucifer, Lucifer!
 The bird is caught..."[Mephistopheles].

 This interpretation of Mephistopheles falls in line with the Protestant revisioning of magic, specifically conjuring.
-In the late 1580's, popular Protestant writers argued that conjurations were "theatrical spectacles", in which Satan allowed demons to appear as if they had been summoned and controlled by humans.
+In the late 1580s, popular Protestant writers argued that conjurations were "theatrical spectacles", in which Satan allowed demons to appear as if they had been summoned and controlled by humans.
 This performance further damns the soul of the magician and allows for the demon to collect his soul for Lucifer.
 These revisions were widely circulated before Marlowe's Dr. Faustus premiered and were integrated into his work.